tzachbon/css-webpack-plugin-example/docs/css-plugin.md

 We hooked into the global compilation and then hooked into the loader (that we implemented in the last chapter).

-When the loader content is reachable, we will add a `setOutputCSS` method call it from the loader.
+When the loader content is reachable, we will add a `setOutputCSS` method to call it from the loader.

 Now lets call this method in `loader.js`: